Activities from last year:

 More info: http://fiveleavesbookshop.co.uk/events/

 Our summer included a return visit to Crawley Irish Festival, to tell old Irish tales.
 It’s a grand family day out.
-The festival this year was on Sunday 26 August 2018, 12 noon til about 6pm.
+The festival was on Sunday 26 August 2018, 12 noon til about 6pm.
 Despite the wet weather, the welcome inside The Hawth was warm and friendly, and we had a keen audience for the old legends.

 On Saturday 29 Sept, we participated in Inspire Poetry Festival by being part of the warm-up act for Maura Dooley’s Translations event at Beeston Library.